Constraints on the primordial curvature power spectrum at small scales between $3\times 10^{18}$ and $4.5\times 10^{21}~\rm Mpc^{-1}$: Introduction

 This paper is organized as follows.
 In Sec.
-II we first briefly view the initial mass fraction of PBHs in theory.
-Then we review the new constraints on the (initial) mass fraction of PBHs based on the related observations.
-Finally, we derive new constraints on the primordial curvature perturbation power spectrum on small scales.
-The summary are given in Sec.
+II, we first briefly review the theoretical relation between the initial mass fraction of PBHs and the primordial power spectrum.
+We then summarize the recent observational constraints on the (initial) mass fraction of light PBHs.
+Finally, we translate these constraints into new limits on $\mathcal{P}_\mathcal{R}$.
+Our conclusions are presented in Sec.
 III.